+VOGEL (Prof.), Polytechnic Academy of Berlin.

-VOGEL (Dr. Hermann).
-The Chemical Effects of Light and Photography, in their application to Art, Science, and Industry.
+THE CHEMICAL EFFECTS OF LIGHT AND PHOTOGRAPHY, in their application to Art, Science, and Industry.
+Third Edition.
 The translation thoroughly revised.
-With roo Illustrations, including some beautiful specimens of Photography.
-Third Edition.
-Crown 8vo.
-Cloth, price 5s.

-Volume XV. of The International Scientific Series.
+With 100 Illustrations, including some becautiful Specimens of Photography.
+5s.
+Volume XV. of the International Scientific Series.